Wednesday, April 1, 2009

 Rice Pilaf in a box?

-Whoever heard of such a thing?
+Whoever heard of such a thing: rice pilaf in a box?
 That’s what Rice-a-Roni is -sort of.

 When I was a kid, my American friends ate Rice-a-Roni because it was convenient- and American.
 It had to be; the jingle said it was the San Francisco treat.
 Their parents worked, so any food that was quick to fix was the way to go.
 My parents worked, too, but they didn’t buy the stuff; we ate the real thing.